jbalooka/atlatszoerdely/README.md

 sudo apt-get update
 sudo apt-get install python2.7

+###pip package installer for Python
+This is a Package Manager for Python.
+Ubuntu has its own, python as well
+sudo apt-get install python-pip

+###neo4j python connector
+This is needed for Python to be able to communicate with the neo4j database
+pip install neo4j-driver

 ##OpenOffice
 Editing and Viewing Datasets from Excel and / or Word Files.
 You can use LibreOffice as well as an alternative.